eric-s-s/dice-tables/README.md

 ValueError: min() arg is an empty sequence
 ```
 But, you cannot instantiate a DiceTable with negative values for dice.
+And you cannot instantiate a DiceTable with non-sense values for dice.
 ```
 In[11]: dt.DiceTable({1: 1}, {dt.Die(3): 3, dt.Die(5): -1})
 dicetables.tools.eventerrors.DiceRecordError: Tried to create a DiceRecord with a negative value at Die(5): -1